Dani Muñoz

-Daniel Muñoz Navas (born 19 July 2006) is a Spanish footballer who plays as a left-back for Atlético Madrid Juvenil A.
+Daniel Muñoz Navas (born 19 July 2006) is a Spanish professional footballer who plays as a left-back for Super League Greece club Iraklis.

 He has represented Spain at various youth levels, and was part of the squad that won the 2024 UEFA European Under-19 Championship.

 Club career

 Muñoz began his football career at his hometown club CD Estepona before joining Málaga CF's youth setup.
 During his time at Málaga, he won the Andalusian regional title and participated in the LaLiga Promises youth tournament.

 In 2018, he transferred to Atlético Madrid, where he was placed in the Cadete A squad, a category one year above his age group.
 He progressed through the club’s youth ranks, renewed his contract with Atlético Madrid in 2020, extending his stay until 2025.

 Later again in 2024, Muñoz extending his contract with Atlético Madrid to 2027.

+On 15 July 2026, Muñoz signed for Greek club Iraklis on a free transfer.

 International career

 Muñoz made his debut for Spain at the under-16 level in September 2021 in a friendly against Russia, under manager David Gordo.
 He was called up for the 2023 UEFA European Under-17 Championship under coach Julen Guerrero, and later that year participated in the 2023 FIFA U-17 World Cup hosted in Indonesia under coach José Lana.

 In 2024, Muñoz was selected for the UEFA European Under-19 Championship held in Northern Ireland, and was the youngest player in the squad.
 He later won the tournament as Spain defeating France 2–0 in the final.

 He was also called up for the 2025 edition of the UEFA European Under-19 Championship in Romania, where Spain finished as runner-up, and was named in the Team of the Tournament.